second-state/lity/docs/rule-engine-guide.rst

 This is where the fact resides in the storage, and this address is recorded in mapping ``addr2idx``.
 The user will be able to remove himself from the engine by ``factDelete`` with the fact storage address. (written in function ``deletePerson``)

-The rule ``payPension`` decribes that gives everyone more than age 65. (already explained in section Rules)
+The rule ``payPension`` describes that gives everyone more than age 65. (already explained in section Rules)

 The age pension is paid when ``fireAllRules`` is executed. (written in function ``pay``) ``fireAllRules`` triggers the rules to find matched rules and apply then part for the corresponding facts.